Downlink/test/README.md

 ## Browser Interaction

-### Naming Your Client Application For Tracking Purposes
+### Naming Your Client Application for Tracking Purposes

 Unlike *device/server* applications, users can create *client* applications without registering it with **node-m2m** server.